The 36 Best Ways to Keep Your Fitness Members Motivated

-Whether you call them students, members, or clients, here are 34 ideas to keep them engaged and improve retention
+Whether you call them students, members, or clients, here are over 30 ideas to keep them engaged and improve retention

-We’ve compiled some of our favorite ways to do just that: keep clients at your fitness studio engaged and motivated, get them through the door often, and keep their routines from feeling stale.
-The key is to keep your members active and make them feel like they’re just as much a part of your fitness business as you are.
+We’ve compiled some of our favorite ways to do just that: keep clients at your fitness studio engaged, get them through the door often, and keep their routines from feeling stale.
+The key is to keep your members active and make sure they feel just as much a part of your fitness business as you are.

 Showcasing a client’s efforts rewards your chosen member and inspires others to stay motivated!

 Your members probably have favorite artists they want to work out to.
 Why not incorporate their faves into your class playlists?
 If clients love the songs you’ve been playing in class, share the playlist with them.